duh-rpc/duh-go/README.md

 * Service shutdown during processing
 * Catastrophic Failure of the server or service

-##### Request is cancelled by the caller
+##### The caller cancels the request
-The request timed out waiting for a reply or the caller requested a cancel of the request while in flight.
+The request timed out waiting for a reply, or the caller requested a cancel of the request while in flight.

 ##### Request was denied by infrastructure
 The infrastructure attempted to connect the request with a service, but was denied